Acoustic black holes: massless scalar field analytic solutions and analogue Hawking radiation: Rotating acoustic black hole

 This equation has singularities at $x=(x_{1},x_{2})=(x_{h},0)$.
 The transformation of Eq.~(\ref{eq:mov_radial_2_draining_bathtub_Kerr}) to a Heun-type equation is achieved by setting the following homographic substitution

 Thus, we can writte Eq.~(\ref{eq:mov_radial_2_draining_bathtub_Kerr}) as

-In what follows, let us perform an appropriate transformation in order to reduce the power of the term proportional to $1/z^{2}$.
-This transformation is the \textit{s-homotopic transformation} of the dependent variable $R(z) \mapsto U(z)$ such that
+In what follows, let us perform an appropriate transformation in order to reduce the power of the term proportional to $1/z^{2}$ and put the coefficients that appear in the equation for the new function in an appropriate and convenient form \cite{Ronveaux:1995}.
+This transformation is the \textit{F-homotopic transformation} of the dependent variable $R(z) \mapsto U(z)$, such that

 where the coefficient $A_{1}$ is given by

 In this case, the function $U(z)$ satisfies the following equation

 which is similar to the confluent Heun equation \cite{JPhysAMathTheor.43.035203}